Boltzmann constant: Role in the equipartition of energy

 Given a thermodynamic system at an absolute temperature T, the average thermal energy carried by each microscopic degree of freedom in the system is 1/2 kT (i.e., about 2.07×10^−21 J, or 0.013 eV, at room temperature).
-This is generally true only for classical systems with a large number of particles, and in which quantum effects are negligible.
+This is generally true only for classical systems with a large number of particles.

 In classical statistical mechanics, this average is predicted to hold exactly for homogeneous ideal gases.
 Monatomic ideal gases (the six noble gases) possess three degrees of freedom per atom, corresponding to the three spatial directions.
 According to the equipartition of energy this means that there is a thermal energy of 3/2 kT per atom.
 This corresponds very well with experimental data.
 The thermal energy can be used to calculate the root-mean-square speed of the atoms, which turns out to be inversely proportional to the square root of the atomic mass.
 The root mean square speeds found at room temperature accurately reflect this, ranging from 1370 m/s for helium, down to 240 m/s for xenon.